willium/exit-polls/README.md

 npm install -g gulp
 ```

-#### Running in the browser
 Runs an initial build, listens on your files changes, rebuilds them when necessary
 and automagically reloads the browser!

 ```bash
 gulp watch
 ```
-Open http://localhost8080/ to access the visualisation
+Open http://localhost:8080/ to access the visualisation

 ## Story Board